toricls/github-codebuild-integration/README.md

 #### Deploy

 Package all artifacts and deploy to your AWS account.
+You can use this command to update your existing gci installation.

 ```
 $ make deploy ENV_FILE=env/$YOUR_PROJECT_NAME.env